pinot-contrib/pinot-docs/basics/concepts.md

 Pinot uses [Apache Zookeeper](https://zookeeper.apache.org/) as a distributed metadata store and and [Apache Helix](http://helix.apache.org/) for cluster management.

 Helix is a cluster management solution created by the authors of Pinot.
 Helix maintains a persistent, fault-tolerant map of the intended state of the Pinot cluster.
 It constantly monitors the cluster to ensure that the right hardware resources are allocated to implement the present configuration.
-When the configuration changes, it schedules or decomissions hardware resources to reflect the new configuration.
-When elements of the cluster change state catastrophically, it schedules hardware resources to keep the actual cluster consistent with the ideal represented in the metadata.
+When the configuration changes, Helix schedules or decommissions hardware resources to reflect the new configuration.
+When elements of the cluster change state catastrophically, Helix schedules hardware resources to keep the actual cluster consistent with the ideal represented in the metadata.
 From a physical perspective, Helix takes the form of a controller process plus agents running on servers and brokers.

 ### Controller